-When you think of electronic drum sets, Roland is the first name that springs to mind.
+When you think of electronic drums, Roland is most likely the first name that springs to mind.
 Well-known for its impressive build quality, innovative design and arguably the finest drum sounds on the market, the best Roland electronic drum sets are intended to stand the test of time, and to be played hard.

 Whether you’re just starting out and looking for a great starter set on which to learn songs and practice your rudiments, or a pro drummer needing a powerful, expressive and customisable e-kit for demoing, recording or playing live, Roland makes an electronic drum set for you.
 Features such as Bluetooth, USB audio/MIDI built-in, and coaching/training functions combined with realistic-sounding preset kits and next-level trigger technology, it’s just a case of narrowing-down the stuff you’ll need.

 To read our expert buying advice, check out our buying advice at the bottom of the page.
-If you'd rather get straight to the products, keep scrolling.
+If you'd rather get straight to our product choices, keep scrolling.

 Best Roland electronic drum sets: MusicRadar's Choice

 At the budget end of the scale, the Roland TD-1DMK is the best Roland electronic drum set on the market.
 It’s simple, easy to use, and features a killer mesh head on the snare drum - making transitioning to and from an acoustic kit feel easy and natural.
 Onboard, there are 15 preset kits full of high-quality drum sounds, allowing you to nail the tone for virtually any style of playing, plus there's the option to introduce Bluetooth connectivity to the module with an additional dongle.
 Granted, it’s a little more expensive than other budget kits on the market, but Roland doesn't do anything half-heartedly.

 In the higher echelons of Roland’s range, our recommendation is the TD-27KV.
 Borrowing the ‘Prismatic Sound Modelling’ technology from the flagship TD-50 range, the feel and sound of this e-kit goes virtually unmatched.
 PSM is applied to super high-fidelity samples to bring them to life, so instead of a basic drum sound, you’ve got access to a huge sonic palette that will help take your playing to the next level.